thatLeaflet/my-snaps/README.md

 Maintained by me [here](https://github.com/thatLeaflet/pika-backup-snap).

 Not working.
-The app launches, but borgbackup is not working.
+The app launches, but borgbackup fails to run.